warmcat/libwebsockets/READMEs/README.content-security-policy.md

 #### Inline scripts must die

-Inline scripts need to be placed in a `.js` file and loaded in the page head section, from the server that provided the page.
+Inline scripts need to be placed in a `.js` file and loaded in the page head section, again it should only be from the server that provided the page.

 Then, any kind of inline script, yours or injected or whatever, will be completely rejected by the browser.

 #### onXXX must be replaced by eventListener

-Inline `onclick` or whatever are kinds of inline scripting and are banned.
+Inline `onclick()` etc are kinds of inline scripting and are banned.

 Modern browsers have offered a different system called ["EventListener" for a while](https://developer.mozilla.org/en-US/docs/Web/API/EventListener) which allows binding of events to DOM elements in JS.